Cosmos Staking Guide 2025: Complete

 - Security: Best option for large amounts

-4. Exchange Staking
+4. Exchange Bonding

-Some exchanges offer ATOM staking:
+Some exchanges offer ATOM delegation services:

-- Binance: Simple staking with competitive rates
+- OKX: Simple delegation with competitive rates

-- Kraken: Professional staking service
+- Kraken: Professional delegation service

 - Coinbase: Easy for beginners